eConnah/School-Notes/School-Notes/Computer Science/NEA/Minigame Platformer - NEA.md

 - [ ] Very satisfied
 - [ ] Satisfied
 - [ ] Neutral
-- [ ] Dissatisfied
+- [x] Dissatisfied
 - [ ] Very dissatisfied

 Would you play a game designed to help you wind down before bed?
 - [ ] Yes, if it’s quick and satisfying
 - [ ] Maybe, depending on the gameplay
-- [ ] No, I prefer other activities
+- [x] No, I prefer other activities

-Rate how appealing these features sound for a late-night game: (Rank 1–5, 1 = least appealing)
+Rate how appealing these features sound for a late-night game: (Scale 1–5, 1 = least appealing)
-- Simple controls (e.g., jump/run)
+- Simple controls (e.g., jump/run) - 2
-- Short, completable sessions (10–15 minutes)
+- Short, completable sessions (10–15 minutes) - 4
-- Minimal story/objectives (no pressure)
+- Minimal story/objectives (no pressure) - 4
-- Calming visuals/sounds
+- Calming visuals/sounds - 2
-- A sleep prompt on game completion
+- A sleep prompt on game completion - 1

 What would motivate you to stop playing and go to sleep?
 (Open-ended)?
-Example: "A gentle reminder that I’ve ‘completed’ the session."

-#### Answers
-##### Ruoming
+Come back tomorrow to play some more!

+### Pixerler
 What is your Age Group:
 - [ ] Under 18
 - [x] 18–25